 Demographic Condition in Colonial India

-Demographic Condition details regarding the population of British India were primarily obtained through a census in 1881.
-Though suffering from several conditions, it unveiled the unevenness in Indian population growth.
-Consequently, every 10 years such census procedures were conducted.
+The details of the Demographic condition regarding the population of British India, were primarily obtained through a census in 1881.
+Though suffering from several conditions, it unveiled the unevenness in the growth of Indian population.
+Consequently, in every ten years, such census procedures were conducted.
 Prior to 1921, India was in the initial step of demographic transformation.

 India’s Demographic Profile